kubermatic/docs/content/kubermatic/master/installation/add_seed_cluster/_index.en.md

 This document describes how a new seed cluster can be added to an existing Kubermatic master cluster.

+{{% notice note %}}
+For smaller scale setups it's also possible to use the existing master cluster as a seed cluster (a "shared" cluster installation).
+In this case both master and seed components will run on the same cluster and in the same namespace.
+You can skip the first step and directly continue with installing the seed dependencies.
+{{% /notice %}}

+Plese refer to the [architecture]({{< ref "../../concepts/architecture" >}}) diagrams for more information about the cluster relationships.

 ### 1. Install Kubernetes cluster

 First, you need to install a Kubernetes cluster with some additional components.
 After the installation of